Code Review

 - Seek to understand the author's perspective.

-- Check out the branch, and test the changes locally.
+- Always check out the branch and test the changes locally.
 You can decide how much manual testing you want to perform.
 Your testing might result in opportunities to add automated tests.

 - If you don't understand a piece of code, say so.
 There's a good chance someone else would be confused by it as well.